Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 For accommodation in Berat, the castle itself contains a few guesthouses which are excellent and have fantastic views over the old town below.

-Here are a few example Albania itineraries to help you plan the perfect trip.
+Here are a few suggested Albania itineraries to help you plan the perfect trip.

 These all assume that you will be flying into and out of Tirana.
 But because each itinerary is a loop, you could start and finish at any point.